#iWill Act for Change Fund

 Act for Change Fund Learning Partnership: Key Messages

-As the project draws to a close, the Centre shares helpful lessons and recommendations for funders who want to support young people in challenging inequality and nurturing the next generation of changemakers.
+As the project draws to a close, the College shares helpful lessons and recommendations for funders who want to support young people in challenging inequality and nurturing the next generation of change-makers.

 Download the recommendations here or watch the webinar.